Vaib215/Programming-in-C/Pointers.md

 <u>Wild Pointer</u> - A wild pointer is the one that is not intialised for anything.
 This type of pointer are not sufficient because they may point to unknown location.

 <u>Double Pointer</u> - Pointer used to point a pointer.
 The first pointer is used to store the address of a variable and second pointer is used to store address of first pointer.
+## Pointer Arithmetic
+We can perform following arithmetic operations on the pointers-
+1. Increament
+2. Decreament
+3. Addition
+4. Subtraction
+5. Comparison

+### Increament Pointer in C
+* The rule to increase the pointer is given below:

+    `new address = current address + i * size of(data type) `